-Have you ever poured yourself a nice glass of wine, perhaps even a bottle from one of your wine of the month club shipments, just to notice something gritty or sand-like has suddenly invaded your wine and is now swishing around unpleasantly in your mouth?
+Have you ever poured yourself a nice glass of wine, perhaps even a bottle from one of your wine of the month club shipments, just to notice something gritty or sand-like has suddenly invaded your glass and is now swishing around unpleasantly in your mouth?
 That would be the wine sediment.

 So what is sediment?

 Sediment is a byproduct of winemaking that usually settles to the bottom of your glass, and it can form during the fermentation process or while a wine matures in a bottle.
 Sediment is completely natural and not harmful, with most of it made up of bits of seeds, grape skin, and crystal-like tartrates.
 Some winemakers fine or filter their wines to remove these solids, while others prefer to leave it, believing it gives the wine more character and complexity.
 If its presence bothers you, simply decant or aerate the wine before serving.

 If you’re an avid wine drinker like the majority of us in our office, or if you receive any of our wine club shipments, you’ve experienced this phenomenon at least a handful of times.
-If you’ve only recently encountered sediment in your glass, don’t worry, as we stated above, there is nothing wrong with your wine!
+If you’ve only recently noticed stuff floating in your glass, don’t worry, as we stated above, there is nothing wrong with your wine!
 No matter the amount of sediment, it is a completely natural occurrence in red and white wine, and can actually be a sign that you’ve gotten yourself a high quality bottle!
 But we’ll get to that.

 Sediment has two forms: tartrate and colloids